gradle/gradle/design-docs/managed-component-model.md

 ### Implementation

-- Converge on `NodeInitializer` as the strategy for creating the children of a managed type, the elements of a model collection and top level elements:
+- Continue to converge on `NodeInitializer` as the strategy for creating the children of a managed type, the elements of a model collection and top level elements.
-    - Replace the various `ChildNodeInitializerStrategy` implementation with one that delegates to the schema.
-    - Add some way to register a `NodeInitializer` for an unmanaged or partially managed type.
 - Change validation for managed type properties and managed collection elements to allow any type for which a creation strategy is available.
+    - Share (don't duplicate) the validation from the previous story that decides whether an instance of a given type can be created.
+    - Error message should include the types available to be used.
+- Refactors to clean up implementation:
+    - Should share the same mechanism to expose the schema for `FunctionalSourceSet` and `JarBinarySpec`, to make it easier to later add more types.
+      Ideally, this would mean registering some description of the types (eg here's a public type and here's an implementation type for it), rather than registering a `ModelSchemaExtractorStrategy` implementation.
+    - Replace the various `ChildNodeInitializerStrategy` implementations with one that delegates to the schema.

 ## Story: A `LanguageSourceSet` of any registered type can be created in any `FunctionalSourceSet` instance